good composition in art attracts the viewers

 Notice that neither the lighthouse, nor the horizon are on the center lines of the painting.
 That's using good composition.

-More on how to Paint Good Art
+More tips how to Paint Good Art

 what's a tangent?